jcavenue/Javascript-Reviewer/Resources/Javascript Objects/Notes.md

 	user6.increment();
 ```

 As soon as we create a new object newUser there is a hidden property created along side with it, which is what we called "**__ proto __**".
-Itong properties na to ay nakaset ang value sa object.prototype na isang linked para maaccess ung mga properties sa parent object or function.
+Itong properties na ay pinapalitan ng object.prototype to access functionStore.

 ---